X

 IGF-1

-This variant of IGF-1 should be taken daily for 7 days in a week.
+This variant of IGF-1 should be taken daily for a week.
 It’s best to take it after a workout.
 Since IGF-1 has a very short half-life, desensitization will rarely be noticed.

 IGF-1 LR3

-This variant of IGF-1 should be taken daily for 7 days in a week.
+This variant of IGF-1 should be taken daily for a week.
 Desensitization occurs and protocol should not go beyond 90 days.
 A break is needed before resuming treatment.
 There are other treatment options during the break.

 DES IGF-1 (not available from the pharmacy)

-DES IGF-1 should be dosed multiple times in a day, most preferably, before you embark on your training activities.
+DES IGF-1 should be dosed multiple times daily, preferably before you embark on your training activities.
 You should target specific sites and muscles with this version.
 Since DES IGF-1 has a very short half-life, desensitization can rarely be noticed.
 You should always ensure that you localize your target sites so that you aim at specific muscle groups.
 If you want to enhance your biceps, you should administer this injection right into your biceps.

 Side Effects of IGF-1